-Getting To The Trailhead
+Na Pali Coast Hike: Getting To The Trailhead

-Depending on the time and day that you arrive, there is plenty of parking (and toilets) at the trailhead and overflow parking about a mile up the road (see below on cautions about parking).
-If you intend to do the entire Kalalau Trail, I recommend starting early before it gets too hot and to ensure you get to Kalalau Beach for sunset (we left at ~630-7am).
+Depending on the time and day that you arrive, there is plenty of parking at the trailhead and overflow parking about a mile up the road (see below on cautions about parking).
+If you intend to do the entire Na Pali Coast hike along the Kalalau Trail, start early before it gets too hot and to ensure you get to Kalalau Beach for sunset.
+I left at 630-7am.

-The First 2 Miles to Hanakapi’ai Beach
+Na Pali Coast Hike: The First 2 Miles to Hanakapi’ai Beach

-Hanakapi’ai to Kalalau Beach
+Na Pali Coast Hike: Hanakapi’ai to Kalalau Beach

-For permit holders, the Kalalau Trail continues for another 9 miles.
-There’s a great place to stop for lunch around Mile 6 near Hanakoa Campsite.
-There’s a stream that you can cool off in, refill your water, and lots of boulders to rest on while you eat.
+For permit holders, the Na Pali Coast hike along the Kalalau Trail continues for another nine miles.
+There’s a great place to stop for lunch around mile six near Hanakoa Campsite.
+Cool off along the stream, refill your water, and relax on the boulders while you eat.
 Take some time here to recharge!
-I took off my boots and put my feet in the cool water.
+It felt so amazing to dip my feet in the cool water.

 I don’t say this to scare anyone but you really need to know what you’re getting into.
-You’ll have a pack on (ours were each 20-25 lbs) and trekking poles while navigating a ~12-18″ path with rock on one side and a steep drop-off into the water below on the other.
-It’s maybe 50 feet long and at the end there’s a section of rock you sort of have to climb up and over.
+You’ll have a pack on (mine was 20-25 lbs) and trekking poles while navigating a twelve to eighteen inch wide path with rock on one side and a steep drop-off into the water below on the other.
+The ledge is maybe fifty feet long and at the end there’s a section of rock you have to climb up and over.

-What I didn’t appreciate is that after Crawler’s Ledge there are a few more ledges to cross.
-Some are similar in that they are narrow with a steep rocky dropoff.
-Others involve the trail crossing a gravelly slope down into the water.
-You just need to watch your step on these to make sure you’ve got solid footing.
+What I didn’t appreciate is that after Crawler’s Ledge there are more ledges to cross.
+Some are similar in that they are narrow with a steep rocky drop-off.
+Others involve the trail crossing a steep gravelly slope down into the water.
+Watch your step on these to make sure you’ve got solid footing.

-The Campsite at Kalalau Beach
+Na Pali Coast Hike: The Campsite at Kalalau Beach

 RELATED POST: Kauai: What To Do in This Island Paradise

-Tips For Enjoying the Trail (And Not Dying)
+Na Pali Coast Hike: Tips For Enjoying the Trail (And Not Dying)